Nobody thinks much about a household fire until the day it happens.

 - Your landlord or owner of the rental property

 - The builder of the house, or any subcontractor dealing with gas, hot water, or electrical systems

 - The company that made flammable furniture, clothing, draperies, or carpeting

 - The manufacturer, retailer, or installer of a defective stove, refrigerator, drier, furnace, or air conditioner

 - The manufacturer, retailer, installer, or maintenance company of faulty fire alarms, sprinkler systems, smoke detectors, extinguishers, or fire hoses

 - The tenants in another rental unit where the fire began

 At Speaks Law Firm, every client is our most important client.
 Whether you are a visitor to North Carolina or a long-term resident, you will find we give you compassionate care and a robust commitment to your best interests.
 We have a lengthy record of experience and success in recovering settlements and jury verdicts on behalf of our clients.

 If you or a member of your family has been injured in a fire on someone else’s property, call us today at 877-593-4233 to schedule a free consultation on your case.
-At that conference, our Wilmington injury attorney will outline what we can do to get the recovery you deserve.
-You will not find a stronger advocate for your rights anywhere in the state
+At that conference, our Wilmington personal injury attorneys will outline what we can do to get the recovery you deserve.
+You will not find a stronger advocate for your rights anywhere in the state of North Carolina.